GRACeFUL-project/DSL-WP/2016-12/MaxNotes.md

 * Elicit some information on the kind of annotations that are in CLOCKWISe from Tom

 ## Semantics todos
-* Formalise the semantics of QPNs in Agda
+* Formalise the semantics of CLDs in Agda

 ## A DSL for actions
 * Some typical constructors